instedd/surveda/docs/dev-setup-local.md

    to a SMPP server that will relay SMS messages from and to your mobile phone, you can configure it now.

-   Or you can use a SMSC simulator (see below) that will be running on your machine.
+   Or you can use a [SMSC simulator](#smsc-simulator-smpp) that will be running on your machine.
 For example:

    - `host` should be an IP of your host machine (for example `192.168.1.2`)